BenjaminMpoyi/ws_to_kafka/README.md

-# Server that consumes events via many websocket connections and publishes them to a single Kafka topic

-Server that consumes events via many websocket connections and publishes them to a single Kafka topic
+(WIP) Server that consumes events via many websocket connections and publishes them to a Kafka topic
 ============================

 Your app is a hit.
 Everyone's using your service.
 You've instrumented your website to collect real time usage data and you've set up a data processing pipeline to work with large amounts of data in real time, but how do you bridge the gap between web page and data pipeline?
 With websockets, Kafka and Akka Streams, of course!

-This blog post will show you how to build a server that accepts websocket connections and publishes json-encoded events received via websocket to kafka as json-encoded strings.
+This blog post will show you how to build and test a server that accepts websocket connections and publishes json-encoded events received via websocket to kafka as json-encoded strings.
+I'll be explaining things as I go, but some familiarity with Akka Streams will help: you should know how to create, combine and materialize (run) Sources, Sinks and Flows using Akka Streams.

 ```scala
 case class Event(msg: String, clientId: String, timestamp: Long)